mvolkmann/blog/src/webassembly.md

 | `sub`      |  0  |  2  |  1  | subtract                        |
 | `trunc`    |  0  |  1  |  1  | truncate                        |

+We saw examples of using the `add` and `mul` instructions in the "Variable Instructions" section.

 All of these instructions require a type prefix.
-For example, the `f64.max` instruction is used below.

-The file `demo.wat` below demonstrates using some of these instructions.
+For example, `f64.max` is used in the file `demo.wat` below which demonstrates using some of these instructions.
-TODO: Show examples of more of these instructions?

 ```wasm
 (module